chronosphereio/calyptia-vivo/README.md

 This uses the set up as described in the KIND documentation just to forward all traffic to the HTTP service for Vivo: <https://kind.sigs.k8s.io/docs/user/ingress/>.

+**NOTE: Vivo requires the UI to be open (or a websocket connection at least) before it can handle traffic.**

 ### Run latest build

 ```bash